moutaz3003/veggie-planet/README.md

    <img src="static/img/invalid-signup.png" alt="screenshot of hero section for logged out user"/>
 </p>

+If a username already exists on signup, or if a user enters incorrect username and/or password, a flash message prompts the user to that event, requiring the user to try again.

 Once a user is logged in, they are directed to their own profile page, where a flash message greets the user, and the submitted recipes are presented in the form of cards, 4 of which stack in a row on large screen, 2 cards per screen on medium devices and one card per screen on mobile devices.
 If the user hasn't submitted any entries yet, that is relayed through a message on the profile page